Division Child & Adolescent Psychiatry (DCAP) Clinic

 The resident will demonstrate an adequate fund of knowledge related to the evidence-based clinical management of outpatient children and adolescents with psychiatric disorders and their families, including the following areas:

 - Inclusion of school information for evaluative purposes

 - Appropriate use of outpatient laboratory tests and other clinical assessment procedures

 - Evidence-based psychosocial treatment

 - Legal and ethical issues related to outpatient psychiatric care for children

-Skills: The fellow should demonstrate the ability to
+The resident should demonstrate the ability to:

-- Synthesize pertinent clinical information from multiple informants (i.e., family, teachers, social service providers) in the child outpatient psychiatric assessment.
+- Synthesize pertinent clinical information from multiple informants (i.e., family, teachers, and social service providers) in the child outpatient psychiatric assessment.

 - Develop multi-axial differential diagnoses and rationale for priority.